 If DevOps sounds like a good fit for your organization’s needs but you want to make sure you get it right the first time, BMC is the IT solution partner you need.
 Read more about how automation and DevOps systems can help increase the rate at which you deploy products with BMC’s free eBook: Automate Cloud and DevOps Initiatives.

 BMC offers IT Cost Management solutions that help you optimize your spend on IT resources such as cloud services.
 Check out BMC’s free eBook on determining the true cost of clouds to get a better idea for how much implementation will cost your enterprise.
 DevOps leverages the power of various tools to create the best environment for teamwork and collaboration.

-In addition to IT management resources, BMC offers consulting and implementation services.
+In addition to IT management resources, BMC offers consulting and deployment services.
 BMC expert consultants are available to work with you to bring their knowledge and expertise to your organization.
-BMC also provides custom-tailored Implementation Services for your organization to tackle the unique challenges you face.
+BMC also provides custom-tailored Deployment Services for your organization to tackle the unique challenges you face.
 When partnering with BMC, you get:

 - Faster service delivery: Agile releases that keep up with rapid demand

 - Visibility across data: Ensure compliance and data accuracy

 - Experienced DevOps professionals: Equip you with the tools you need for success